hsi-eredman/ai-case-study/README.md

 Something I would be excited to see from **copy.ai** would be the inclusion of AI generated video materials for marketing campaigns.

-The company would need to utilize NLP technologies<sup>[8][8]</sup> in order to achive this goal which would be a step away from the transformer neural networks they are currently utilizing.
+The company would need to utilize NLP technologies<sup>[8][8]</sup> in order to achieve this goal since both AI video generation and text-to-speech use NLP tech as a way to allow the customers to communicate their inputs.

+In addition, **copy.ai** might need to either elaborate on their current neural networks or create an entirely new neural network to train the video generation AI.

+This might incompatible with the transformer neural networks they are currently utilizing.
 However, the value add from video content for their customers would set them far above any current or potential competition.

 [8]: https://www.colossyan.com/posts/ai-video-generation-what-is-it-and-how-does-it-work#:~:text=AI%20video%20generators%20use%20machine,between%20human%20language%20and%20computers.